tim-hardcastle/Pipefish/docs/writing-an-adventure-game-in-charm.md

 We have a tiny adventure!
 Great!

-Having established that that works, let's immediately comment out that line in `main` that calls `repl`.
+Having established that that works, let's immediately comment out the loop.
 Why?
 Because it's far more convenient for us to go on developing by poking at our code through Charm's own native REPL.
 This Is The Way.
 We'll comment out the line that describes the initial location too, since it will be annoying otherwise.

 Let's add some objects.
 We'll use another [flat data file](https://github.com/tim-hardcastle/Charm/blob/main/examples/objects.rsc) which will list them as successive lines of name of object, description of object, and initial location of object.